pitt-crc/user-manual/docs/getting-started/step2/index.md

 !!! abstract "In this step"
     Choose an access portal and log in.
 Next: [Step 3 — run jobs](../step3/index.md).

-Once you have established a VPN to PittNet, you can access the CRCD advanced computing and storage resources via several portals, including
+Once you've connected to the PittNet VPN (see [Step 1](../getting-started-step1-account.md)), you can reach the CRCD computing and storage resources through several portals.
+The most common entry points are below; if you're unsure, start with Terminal SSH — it's the most flexible and supports every workflow.

 <div class="grid cards" markdown>